PyO3/pyo3/guide/src/class.md

 ## Instance methods

-To define python compatible method, `impl` block for struct has to be annotated with `#[pymethods]` attribute. `pyo3` library generates python compatible wrappers for all functions in this block with some variations, like descriptors, class method static methods, etc.
+To define a python compatible method, `impl` block for struct has to be annotated with the `#[pymethods]` attribute.
+PyO3 generates python compatible wrappers for all functions in this block with some variations, like descriptors, class method static methods, etc.

 ```rust
 # use pyo3::prelude::*;